latent-to/developer-docs/docs/learn/synchronized-halving.md

 **Solution**: Scale the TAO-weight parameter with each TAO halving (e.g., 0.18 → 0.09 → 0.045 → …).
 This would keep Root's effective power declining in sync with the overall issuance scale, preserving consistent dilution dynamics across all epochs.

-### 2.3 Disadvantageous liquidation
+### 2.4 Disadvantageous liquidation

-**Subnet deregistration context**: Subnets can be deregistered when they no longer meet economic or operational criteria.
+**Subnet deregistration context**: Subnets can be deregistered based on their relative performance (currently the lowest EMA subnet among all subnets).
 When this occurs, the AMM pool is dissolved, and all ALPHA holders redeem their tokens against the pool's remaining TAO reserves.

 **Two critical prices**:
 - **Spot price**: The current market rate offered by the AMM (TAO reserves ÷ ALPHA reserves)